liferay/liferay-mobile-sdk/ios/README.md

 	Service methods return types can be `void`, `NSString`, `NSArray`, `NSDictionary`, `NSNumber` and `BOOL`.

-	> Many service methods require groupId as a parameter, you can get the user's groups by calling the `getUserSites()` method from `[LRGroupService_v62 getUserSites:&error]`.
+	> Many service methods require groupId as a parameter, you can get the user's groups by calling `[LRGroupService_v62 getUserSites:&error]`.

 	#### Asynchronous